sid595/genGameEnv/README.md

 # genGameEnv
-A generic game environment in unity that sets up environment variables
+A generic game environment in UE5 that sets up environment variables